Sorry, you need to enable JavaScript to visit this website.

 Following the Council Recommendation establishing the Youth Guarantee, Member States issued National Youth Guarantee Implementation Plans detailing the approach to implementation, the roles of public authorities and other actors, sources of funding, arrangements for monitoring and evaluation and the envisaged timetable.
 In parallel, the Commission together with the Employment Committee (EMCO) developed an Indicator Framework for monitoring the Youth Guarantee implementation.

-Additionally, Jobsplus, in collaboration with the Ministry for Education and Employment, monitors the implementation of the Youth Guarantee through the Indicator Framework for Monitoring the Youth Guarantee.
+Additionally, Jobsplus monitors the implementation of the Youth Guarantee through the Indicator Framework for Monitoring the Youth Guarantee.

 Main actors

-Malta’s main governmental authorities responsible for youth employment consist of the Ministry for Education and Employment and Jobsplus.
-Although both authorities do not exclusively deal with young people, this cohort forms part of the entities’ responsibilities and priorities.
+Malta’s main governmental authorities responsible for youth employment are The Ministry for Finance and Employment (MFE) and Jobsplus.
+Although both authorities do not exclusively deal with young people, this cohort forms part of their responsibilities and priorities.

 Cross-sectorial cooperation

-MCAST, is Malta’s leading vocational education and training institution which covers MQF Level 1 to MQF Level 6 courses and encourages and supports students to progress to higher levels through a continuous pathway.
+MCAST, is Malta’s leading vocational education and training institution, offering a comprehensive range of courses spanning from MQF Level 1 to MQF Level 8.
+It is dedicated to fostering student advancement by providing a seamless pathway for progression to higher levels, thus empowering students with the skills and knowledge needed for their future careers.
 Aġenzija Żgħażagħ is the entity entrusted with mainstreaming youth issues into national policies and has a central role in bringing together the interests of youth with government policies.

 Another important stakeholder is the Directorate for Lifelong Learning and Early School Leavers which is the contact point established within the compulsory education structure to capture early school leavers from the education stream.